 Sun, Sand & Surf Safety

-Avoid prolonged sun exposure during the hottest hours of the day – 11am to 3pm.
+Avoid prolonged sun exposure during the hottest hours of the day – 11 am to 3 pm.
 You can get a sunburn even if it is cloudy.
-Apply sunscreen with a SPF (Sun Protection Factor) of at least 15, paying special attention to the face, nose, ears and shoulders.
+Apply sunscreen with an SPF (Sun Protection Factor) of at least 15, paying special attention to the face, nose, ears, and shoulders.
 Wear a hat and sunglasses with UV (Ultraviolet) protection.
 Drink plenty of water, non-carbonated, and non-alcoholic drinks, even if you do not feel thirsty.
 Never swim alone, and be aware of ocean rip currents.
 Be aware of sunstroke symptoms including hot, dry skin and rapid heartbeat.